Halloween and Other Seasons by Al Sarrantonio

 - 16 short stories by such authors as Nancy Holder, Max Allan Collins, Graham Masterton, Brian Hodge, Ray Garton, Thomas Tessier and O'Neil DeNoux

-- Published March 1997 (paperback edition)
+- Published March 1997 (Pocket Books paperback edition)

 - Finished reading it on February 18, 1999

-- I'm not sure of what else I can say about the Hot Blood series that I have not already said.
+- I'm not sure of what else I can say about the HOT BLOOD series that I have not already said.
 The stories are excellent: high quality, scary moments and lots of highly erotic scenes.
 Nothing here was really of the "Eh, whatever" story; instead they are all quite engrossing.
 Once again some of my favorites are itemized below.

 "Heroine" by Graham Masterton - A young woman finds strength through love and pain